Pennsylvania Fly Fishing 3 min read

 When you consider how many magnificent trout streams are in Pennsylvania, it shouldn’t be a shock that some of the smaller fisheries are pushed to the wayside.
 Hickory Creek in northwest PA is a prime example.

-The East and West branches of Hickory Creek provide excellent fishing for stocked trout, as well as wild brown trout and brook trout, just outside Pittsburgh, PA.
+The East and West branches of Hickory Creek, just outside Pittsburgh, PA, provide excellent fishing for stocked trout, wild brown trout, and brook trout.

-Hickory creek offers a respite from busy city life and quality trout fishing as it flows through Allegheny National Forest and the Hickory Creek Wilderness Area.
-Check out our brief guide of the East and West branches of Hickory Creek to find out where to go.
+Hickory offers a respite from busy city life and quality trout fishing as it flows through Allegheny National Forest and the Hickory Creek Wilderness Area.
+To find out where to go, check out our brief guide to the creek’s East and West branches.

 About Hickory Creek